jtamames/SqueezeMeta/README.md

 `restart.pl <projectname>`

-This command must be issued in the upper directory to the project <projectname>, and will restart the run of that project by reading the progress.txt file to find out the point where the run stopped.
+This command will restart the run of that project by reading the progress.txt file to find out the point where the run stopped.

 Alternatively, the run can be restarted from a specific step by issuing the command: